 If this approach does not result in a complete set of responses, ISO will occasionally request a conference call meeting with the vendor's technical staff to address questions directly.

 1 - 2 weeks

 ISO Assessment and Report

 ISO analysts will review the final set of responses to identify any gaps in the vendor's capacity to meet MSSEI requirements.
 Where gaps are present, the ISO analyst will assess the risk those gaps represent in light of other security controls and mitigating factors.

 The final deliverable from ISO will be a risk assessment report, with risk ratings for each finding, recommendations for remediation, and an overall report rating

 1 - 2 weeks

 The risk severity of security control gaps discovered during an assessment will be rated according to the table below.
 Risk severity is determined based upon the estimated technical and business impact of the control gap, and on the estimated likelihood of the gap being exploited:

 Below is a list summarizing factors by which a risk may be classified:

 - Critical risk control gaps have both a high impact and a likelihood of damage to the University.

-- A finding with a high-risk rating indicates a strong likelihood that the gap in security controls can be exploited by malicious users and lead directly to a compromise of covered data.
+- A finding with a high-risk rating indicates a strong likelihood that the gap in security controls can be exploited by malicious users and lead directly to a compromise of protected data.

 - A medium severity risk rating is applied when the impact of a security control gap is high, but because of other mitigating factors, the opportunity to exploit this control gap is low.